javiserna/vsini/README.md

 [Overview](https://docs.google.com/presentation/d/1Cp8NaBN0EEg1mPtAIRAs3g8YdRQxtVRPUWPVnEFa0lI/edit?usp=sharing).

+### TO DO
+Add a new column with the relative error in to Fourier.out

 ### Features!

   - Gausian Fitting is done for the spectral line of interest (Automatic selection of the center and width of the line).